bondar-pavel/pitank-server/README.md

 {"commands": "engine_right engine_forward tower_right"}
 ```

-## Improvement Proposal 1: Use WebRTS for client-tank communication
+## Improvement Proposal 1: Use WebRTS for client-tank communication (STATUS: implemented in v0.1.0)

 Currently both client and tank are connected via Websocket to the server,
 and server forwards commands from Client to Tank.